 Muldrow faces two counts of vehicular homicide.

-“I’m not sure, no one is sure, if three-point belts would have saved their lives or reduced the injuries, but we sure know as a general matter it will make school bus riding a lot safer,” said Gov. Murphy in a video posted to Twitter after signing the bill into law on Aug.
+“I’m not sure, no one is sure, if three-point belts would have saved their lives or reduced the injuries, but we sure know as a general matter it will make school bus riding a lot safer,” said Gov. Murphy in a video posted to Twitter after signing the bill on Aug.
 25.

 Gov. Murphy signed the bill at Paramus Public Schools, which this summer voluntarily added the lap-shoulder seat belts to its fleet.
 He also demonstrated usage of lap-shoulder seat belts in a school bus via a video posted on Twitter.